 Tony Robertson, Lecturer in Public Health, University of Stirling

 My work focuses on trying to better understand the mechanisms linking our socioeconomic circumstances (e.g. education, employment, housing) and our health across the lifecourse, thereby helping inform policies that can help mitigate, reduce or remove health inequalities.
-This includes investigating what I call 'the biology of inequality' (the biological pathways between socioeconomic circumstances and health); investigating the prevalence, incidence and predictive power of (novel and traditional) chronic disease risk markers; and working with community organisations and grassroots activist groups trying to improve population health and reduce health inequalities.
+This includes investigating what I call 'the biology of inequality' (the biological pathways between socioeconomic circumstances and health); investigating the prevalence, incidence and predictive power of biomarkers of ageing; and working with community organisations and grassroots activist groups trying to improve population health and reduce health inequalities.
 I am co-lead, alongside Prof. Andrew Watterson, for the Social and Economic Determinants of Health and Health Inequalities group in the Centre for Population Health and Public Health Research and am a member of the Social Surveys and Social Statistics group led by Prof. Paul Lambert.

 - The Biology of Inequality - biological pathways between socioeconomic position and health (biological ageing, allostatic load and oxidative stress)

 - Health Inequalities - what they look like, what causes them and how do we fix them

 - Public Health - range of interests with colleagues in public health and epidemiolofy

 - Academic and Community/Public Engagement - collaborating to better understand and reduce health inequalities